davisjam/davisjam.github.io/_pages/research.md

      We are developing high-quality examples of machine learning software in TensorFlow, focused on problems in computer vision.

 ### Computing Education

+Skilled engineering teams are one key to realizing high-quality computing systems.
+What kinds of training do computer engineers need?

 **Area #1: Intercultural intelligence**